-There are a number of ways to get involved that require different time commitments, schedules, and focus.
-We look forward to working with you to find a volunteer role that matches your skills, interests, and schedule to our shelter's needs so that you can make a big difference in the lives of animals in need.
+We have volunteer opportunities that require different time commitments, schedules, and focus.
+Some work directly with the animals in our care and others are more behind-the-scenes.
+We look forward to working with you to find a volunteer role that matches your skills, interests, and schedule to our shelter's needs so that you can make a big difference in the lives of animals waiting for their forever homes.

 We are currently recruiting for the following volunteer positions:

 - Administrative Assistant - greatest need: Saturday and weekday mornings and afternoons

 - Admitting Assistant - greatest need: Fri 5-7pm